Table of Contents

 - Coaches’ Code of Ethics.

 Note: It is the Coach’s responsibility to ensure that his or her Players and Parents are aware of the Fair Play policies.
 The Head Coach is responsible for the actions of the Parents and their removal.
-If the parent chooses not to leave the Facility when requested, the Head Coach will be ejected along with the Parent and the team will forfeit the game. (see Forfeit Policy and penalties)
+If the parent choses not to leave the Facility when requested, the Head Coach will be ejected along with the Parent and the team will forfeit the game (see Forfeit Policy and penalties)

 Incident – The Coach is ejected from the game